German submarine Wilhelm Bauer: Conversion to museum ship

 U-2540 was put on sale by the Ministry of Defence and acquired by the board of trustees of the German Maritime Museum Association and the German Maritime Museum in Bremerhaven.
 The boat was restored to its original World War II configuration after its transfer in August 1983 to the Seebeck yard, opening on 27 April 1984 as a museum ship in Bremerhaven, now sponsored by the Wilhelm Bauer Technology Museum association.
-It has imitation twin 30mm cannon and the bridge is not glazed as it was during service with the Bundesmarine.
+It has a replica twin 20mm cannon mount and the bridge is not glazed as it was during service with the Bundesmarine.

 In popular culture

-Whilhem Bauer was featured in an episode of the documentary series Nazi Megastructures in 2016, with an episode entitled "Hitler's Killer Subs", which included the history of the design and construction of the Type XXI submarine.
+Whilhem Bauer was featured in an episode of the documentary series Nazi Megastructures in 2016, with an episode titled "Hitler's Killer Subs", which included the history of the design and construction of the Type XXI submarine.